Contract TemplateCommercial Agreements

 Identify and document the change requirement

 When either party identifies a need to modify the project scope, timeline, or budget, document the change requirement with a clear description of what needs to change and why.
-Reference the specific sections of the SoW that are affected.
-The change can be initiated by either party — the client requesting additional functionality or the provider identifying a necessary technical modification.
-Use the Change Order template's description section to capture the full details and business justification.
+Reference the specific sections of the SoW or MSA that are affected.
+The change can be initiated by either party — the client requesting additional functionality or the provider identifying a necessary technical modification, regulatory change, or discovered dependency.
+Use the Change Order template's description section to capture the full details, business justification, and the specific clause numbers being varied.
+Early documentation prevents informal work commencing on assumptions that later prove commercially or legally unenforceable under the Shifren principle.

 02